New tasks and A/B testing features make campaign management easier…

 For assistance with Enhanced A|B Testing reports, visit our help page.

 Achieving successful Facebook campaign performance is difficult enough – unclear reporting and complicated split-testing shouldn’t be getting in your way.
 We built these tools ourselves after managing hundreds of millions of dollars in ad spend.
-They are designed expressly for user acquisition campaigns, helping hundreds of advertisers finally see what’s really going on in their accounts.
+They are designed expressly for user acquisition campaigns.
+Thus, helping hundreds of advertisers finally see what’s really going on in their accounts.